 I Hear A New World – An Outer Space Music Fantasy by Joe Meek, 1960 (Re, LP, 2013, Poppydisc)

 Originally released as 7” single in 1960 on his own “Triumph” label.
 Meek actually was a producer of famous British pop/surf rock band The Tornadoes, but this record is a great example of early experiments with wide range of sound effects created by such kitchen-sink methods as wiki says: “blowing bubbles in water with a straw, draining water out of a sink, shorting out an electrical circuit and banging partly filled milk bottles with spoon” — those are really hard to detect by listening, but there are lots of tape manipulations, echoes and reverberations — as all we love.
 Sounds weird in a good way.

-My favourite Neue Deutsche Welle representatives with their self named LP.
+My favourite Neue Deutsche Welle representatives with their self-named LP.
 Sounds pretty experimentally, expressively and delicately at the same time.
-Soft and sweet organised electroacoustic compositions, which somehow reminds me Fehlmann’s solo works.
+Soft and sweet organized electroacoustic compositions, which somehow reminds me Fehlmann’s solo works.
 “Wir bauen ein neue stadt” — a song I would like to sing in karaoke.